msobanjo/courseware/topics/terraform/modules/introduction/README.md

 Open the `main.tf` with a text editor of your choosing.

 #### Configure the Provider
-We will now declare in terraform syntax what provider we'll be using, as well as the `access_key`, `secret_key` and region where the resource will be created.
+We will now declare in Terraform syntax what provider we'll be using, as well as the `access_key`, `secret_key` and region where the resource will be created.

 Place the following into your `main.tf` file: